EviTsormpari/Parallel_and_Distributed_Programming/README.md

 Submit a Pull Request.
 Provide a clear description of your changes and any relevant context.

 ## License
-LearnSwift is licensed under the MIT License.
+These exercises are licensed under the MIT License.
 See the file LICENSE for more information.